mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What is the skin effect?
 - What is the photoelectric effect?
 - Explain any dielectric losses and how they occur.
-- How does electrcity work?
+- How does electricity work?
 - How does lightning work?
 - Which atom bands do electrons move in?